A Brief Anatomy of the Eye

 The typical eye measures approximately just 24mm in diameter – and yet, they are the most complex organ in the body.
 Each eye is suspended in the socket with the help of a series of muscles and is protected by a thick layer of fatty tissue within the orbit.

-The eyes are known as “paired structures”.
-Thanks to the coordination of the muscles around the eye, called extraocular muscles, they move in the same direction at the same time.
-This allows the brain to put together two slightly different images, and, with the help of our binocular vision, enables the perception of depth and distance to create a clear image of the world around us.
+Eyes are known as “paired structures” due to the collaboration of the eye itself and the surrounding muscle.
+These extra-ocular muscles allow us to move each eyeball in the same direction at the same time.
+This allows our brains to combine two slightly different images into a clear representation of the world around us.

-The eyeball is made up of three main components.
-First is the tunics, the three layers that make up the wall of the eyeball.
-Second is the optical components, which focus light.
-And third is the neural components, which consist of the retina and optical nerve.
+The eyeball itself is made up of three main components.
+The first component, known as the tunics, are the three layers of tissue that make up the wall of the eyeball.
+Second, are the optical elements that allow us to focus light; and the third is the neural components – the retina and the optical nerve.

 Taking a peek at how your eye works

 Let’s start with the most obvious question: How do our eyes actually allow us to see?

 Our current understanding of vision is based on a model first devised in the 16th century.
 Felix Platter, a Swiss physician, first proposed that the eye functions as an optic, and the retina as a lens.
 Building on this early model, we now also know that light from an exterior light source enters through the cornea where a natural lens focuses it onto the retina – the light-sensitive membrane at the back of the eye.